meg-gutshall/flatiron-curriculum-notes/orms-and-active-record/associations/active-record-associations.md

 - A genre will have many songs and it will have many artists through songs.

-### Building Our Associations Using ActiveRecord Macros
+### Building Our Associations Using Active Record Macros

 - A macro is a method that writes code for us (think metaprogramming).
 - The class must inherit from `ActiveRecord::Base` to be able to access the macros.